 Why Insect Protein?
-The good news is farm-raised insects, such as crickets, mealworms, and others, hold promise as a sustainable, yet nearly entirely unexplored solution.
+The good news is that farm-raised insects, such as crickets, mealworms, and others, hold promise as a sustainable yet nearly entirely unexplored solution.
 They utilize less energy, feed, land, and water than other livestock and contribute less to climate change and pollution.
-They are gaining momentum as a food ingredient.
-Since about 2011, over 50 companies in North America, and 80 in Europe, offer food products with insects as key ingredients.
+They are gaining momentum as food ingredients.
+Since about 2011, over 50 companies in North America, and 80 in Europe, have offered food products with insects as key ingredients.
 Insects are TRULY the protein crop of the future!

 Terminology is important.
 Unfortunately, in new industries, things move very quickly, and experts are not often consulted, so things like accuracy in terminology fall through the cracks.

-Our cricket powder is the highest quality insect-based ingredient on the market globally.
-Our innovations have developed a clean patent-pending process for gently grinding and drying farm raised crickets into a super fine, light-colored powder.
+Griopro®, our premium cricket powder, is the highest quality insect-based ingredient on the market globally.
+All Things Bugs developed a clean patent-pending process for gently grinding and drying farm-raised crickets into a super fine, light-colored powder.
 It has the most neutral aroma and flavor of any insect powder out there and blends best with other ingredients to make numerous food and beverage products, such as pasta, baked goods, shakes, smoothies, meat extenders, puffed extruded snacks, bars, cereals, tortillas, and many others.